Big Data in Healthcare Isn’t Enough – Small Data Is The Answer

-Big data is a term used to describe giant data sets that provide useful information when analyzed.
-For hospitals to maximize available cost savings opportunities, however, big data isn’t enough.
-Small data is the answer.
+Big data in healthcare is a term used to describe giant data sets that provide useful information when analyzed.
+For hospitals to maximize available cost savings opportunities the answers may be in the small data.

-‘…connects people with timely, meaningful insights, organized and packaged – often visually – to be accessible, understandable and actionable for everyday tasks.’
+This is available in “usable chunks” and connects people with timely, meaningful insights, organized and packaged – often visually – to be accessible, understandable and actionable for everyday tasks.”

 The rise of small data in healthcare

-But 2019 has seen a gradual shift in emphasis towards ‘small data’ analytics as hospitals examine their existing data to improve clinical and operational processes and identify cost savings.
+But 2019 saw a gradual shift in emphasis towards “small data” analytics as hospitals examine their existing data to improve clinical and operational processes and identify cost savings.

-For many clinicians and front line healthcare professionals, small data offers the most value to their organizations as it can have a direct impact on patient care and profit margins.
+For many clinicians and front line health care professionals in the healthcare industry, data offers the most value to their organizations as it can have a direct impact on patient care and profit margins.

 Typical examples of small data include information relating to OR turnover times and missed clinical appointments.
 Small data provides detailed information on how many times a patient has been admitted to the ER within the last month, for example.